 Reliability is what users notice.
 A voice agent that sounds smart but responds late loses trust fast.

-Latency and first response time (why 3-4 seconds kills trust)
+Latency and first response time

 A few seconds of silence at the start of a call feels broken.
 In real deployments, a 3-4 second lag at the beginning can destroy credibility, especially if it persists.